rajurh/azure-ai-agents-labs/README.md

 2. Report Agent - This agent will generate a detailed report about the health plan policy based on the information returned from the Search Agent.
 3. Validation Agent - This agent will validate that the generated report meets specified requirements.
 In our case, making sure that the report contains information about coverage exclusions.
 4. Orchestrator Agent - This agent will act as an orchestrator that manages the communication between the Search Agent, Report Agent, and Validation Agent.

+### Lab 5 - Develop a multi-agent system
+The lab demonstrates how to build a streaming enterprise agent using Azure AI Agent Service.
+The agent can answer questions in real time using local HR and company policy documents and integrate external context via Bing.
+Main features of the lab include:
+1. Create or Reuse Agents Programmatically: Demonstrates how to connect to an Azure AI Foundry hub, either create a new agent with customized instructions (using GPT-4o or any supported model), or reuse an existing agent.
+2. Incorporate Vector Stores for Enterprise Data: Automatically create or reuse a vector store containing local policy files (e.g. HR, PTO, etc.) for retrieval-augmented generation (RAG).
+3. Integrate Server-Side Tools: Illustrates adding tools—like Bing search, file search, and custom Python functions—into a single ToolSet, and how to intercept and log each tool call.
+4. Build an Interactive Gradio UI: Provides a Gradio-based chat interface that prompts the agent with user questions, displays partial tool calls and final results, and makes it easy to extend or adapt the UI.